 Current ALL Research and Clinical Trials

-Here are examples (and some descriptions) of specific agents under study in clinical trials for ALL.
-L.
+Here are examples (and some descriptions) of specific agents that are under study in clinical trials for ALL.

-- Bortezomib (Velcade®) - This drug, approved to treat myeloma and some types of lymphoma, is now being studied in combination with other drugs such as belinostat for the treatment of relapsed or refractory ALL.
+- Bortezomib (Velcade®)—This drug, approved to treat myeloma and mantle cell lymphoma, is now being studied in combination with other standard chemotherapy drugs for the treatment of relapsed or refractory ALL.
 It is also being studied for treating newly diagnosed pediatric patients with T-cell ALL.

 Janus Kinase (JAK) 1 and 2 Inhibitor

-- Ruxolitinib (Jakafi®) - Already approved to treat myelofibrosis and polycythemia vera patients, it is being studied in clinical trials in the treatment of pediatric refractory and relapsed ALL.
-It is also being studied in combination with several chemotherapy drugs in the treatment of children with Ph-like ALL and CRLF2 and JAK mutations.
+- Ruxolitinib (Jakafi®)—Already approved to treat myelofibrosis and polycythemia vera patients, this drug is being studied in clinical trials in the treatment of pediatric refractory and relapsed ALL.
+It is also being studied in combination with several chemotherapy drugs in the treatment of children with Philadelphia-like (Ph-like) ALL and CRLF2 and JAK alterations.